Description

 Instructions

-1. Preheat oven to 375°F (190°C).
-Place a cast iron skillet or baking dish inside with 1 tbsp oil to heat.
+1. Preheat oven to 375°F (190°C) and place a cast iron skillet or baking dish inside to heat with a small amount of oil.

-2. In a medium bowl, mix blue cornmeal, salt, and baking soda.
+2. In a mixing bowl, combine blue cornmeal, baking soda, and salt.

 Notes